microsoft/PSRule/docs/keywords/PSRule/en-US/about_PSRule_Keywords.md

 - AnyOf - Assert that any of the child expressions must be true
 - AllOf - Assert that all of the child expressions must be true
 - Within - Assert that the field must match any of the values
-- When - Only evaluate the expression when the condition is true
 - TypeOf - Assert that the object must be of a specific type

 ### Rule